-3. Open the other handwheel package and screw the handle into the handwheel (see Fig. 14).
+3. Open the other handwheel package and screw the handle into the handwheel (see Fig. 16).
 Tighten the handle with a 14 mm wrench.
 The hardware required to install the tilt handwheel is located in the area with the blue background on the Table Saw Hardware Pack.
-Remove a key from the Table Saw Hardware Pack and insert it into the slot at the end of the tilt control shaft (see Fig. 15).
-Slide the handwheel onto the end of the tilt control shaft.
-Remove a set screw from the Table Saw Hardware Pack and insert it into the small hole located on the side of the handwheel (see Fig. 17).
+Remove a key from the Table Saw Hardware Pack and insert it into the slot at the end of the tilt control shaft (see Fig. 17).
+Slide the handwheel onto the end of the tilt control shaft (see Fig. 18) until the face of the handwheel is flush with the end of the tilt control shaft.
+Remove a set screw from the Table Saw Hardware Pack and insert it into the small hole located on the side of the handwheel (see Fig. 19).
 Use a 3 mm hex key to fully tighten the set screw.
 Locate the lock knob with the shorter shaft.
-Screw the lock knob into the end of the tilt control shaft (see Fig. 18), but don't tighten it completely.
+Screw the lock knob into the end of the tilt control shaft (see Fig. 20), but don't tighten it completely.
 The lock knob is used to prevent the handwheel from turning after the blade has been set to a new tilt angle.